rgalanakis/robgforpps/_pages/policy.md

 {% include sectionstart.html alt=1 %}
 # School Policy is Civic Policy

-The trope of angry parents yelling at the School Board or principal is only a trope if you've never been hurt by a decision made with no transparency, accountability, or course for reconsideration.
+The trope of angry parents yelling at the School Board or principal is only a trope if you've never been hurt by a decision, and left with no transparency, accountability, or course for reconsideration.

 Schools are our most local public institutions, but the lack of civic involvement sets an embarassing example for a democratic society.